 The Internal Revenue Code includes a provision that allows DROP members to recover a portion of their eligible after-tax contributions using an accelerated basis recovery method.
-This method allows you to take a lump sum distribution of any eligible after-tax DROP funds, rather than recovering them in monthly payments over your lifetime through the Simplified Method (explained below).
-Members exiting DROP on or after January 1, 2014, are subject to this accelerated basis recovery method and may:
+This method allows you to take a lump sum distribution of any eligible after-tax DROP funds, rather than recovering it in monthly payments over your lifetime through the Simplified Method (explained below).